Policies and Procedures

 Once you have completed the exam, the proctor will escort you out of the room, where the checkout process will begin.
 This process includes signing out and the collection of any exhibits and scratch paper.
 At this time, you will be provided with a score report.
 In the event you do not meet the minimum passing score and want to retest, you will need to contact the NCSF to register for another examination.

-All NCSF examinations are legally defensible, proctored examinations ensuring candidates the most valid test experience.
+All NCSF examinations are third party proctored, ensuring candidates the most valid test experience.
 You may be disqualified from taking or continuing in the examination process, or from receiving exam results, if the NCSF and/or Prometric (the organization administering the exams on behalf of the NCSF) have determined through either examiner observation or statistical analysis that you were engaged in collaborative, disruptive, or other unacceptable behavior before, during, or following the administration of the NCSF exam.

 If for any reason you are unable to take the exam on the date and time for which you have registered, you must reschedule to avoid forfeiting your entire exam fee.
 You have up to 72 hours (48 business hours) before your exam appointment to reschedule through your Prometric exam location.
 Note: You must take your exam within one year of your original registration.
 If you do not take your examination within one year’s time, you must re-apply to take the examination.

 Rescheduling can be done online, over the phone, or by visiting your local Prometric testing center.
 In order to reschedule you will need your confirmation number.
 This number was provided to you upon your initial appointment scheduling.